AnyLogic

 • There can be many and can be very few agents in an agent based model (compare the model of American automobile market and the model of steel converter plant).
 Agents can be of the same type and can be all of different types.

 • There are agent based models where agents do not interact at all.
-For example, in the area of health economics there are models of alcohol usage, obesity, chronic diseases where individual dynamics depends only on personal parameters and, sometimes, on the environment.
+For example, in the area of health economics there are models of alcohol usage, obesity, chronic diseases where individual dynamics depends only on personal parameters and, sometimes, on the container agent, which defines the space for agents.

 How can we improve this article?